 Revisions to the POS are possible should the need arise.
 These changes are made on a 'Change of Program' form available on the Graduate School website.
 Do not refile a new POS.
 Your committee, the respective Graduate Coordinator, and the Department Chair must approve all revisions for presentation to the Graduate School for final approval.
 Major revisions require a respective all-faculty review as well.

-Graduate School Coursework Requirements
+Graduate School Coursework Requirements for Crop Science and Soil Science

 Thesis Master's Degree